d11wtq/whittle/README.md

 Now we can parse the more complex expression "1 + foo(2, 3) + 4" without any issues.

 ### How do I track state to store variables etc with Whittle?

+In general you build an complete AST to be interpreted if you're writing a program, rather than interpret the input as it is parsed (what would happen if something had written to disk and then a parse error occurred?).
+That said, in simple cases it may be useful to simply interpret the input as it is read.

 One of the goals of making Whittle all ruby was that I wouldn't have to tie people into any particular way of doing something.
 Your blocks can call any ruby code they like, so create an object of some sort those blocks can reference